RehanSaeed/Kubernetes-Cheat-Sheet/README.md

 `kubectl create` can be used to create new resources while `kubectl apply` inserts or updates resources while maintaining any manual changes made like scaling pods.

 - `--record` - Add the current command as an annotation to the resource.
+- `--recursive` - Recursively look for yaml in the specified directory.

 ## Create Pod